DmitryBulin/DmitryBulin/README.md

 # 👋 Hello everyone

-My name is Dmitry and I'm a junior Unity developer currently based in Saint Petersburg.
+My name is Dmitry and I'm a .Net developer.

-You can learn more about my experience in my [CV](https://drive.google.com/file/d/13umxUsfrUUWB6Bipn8IWOWIZnuuCcO4K/view?usp=share_link)
+You can learn more about my experience in my [CV]()

 <div id="badges">
     <a href="https://t.me/osayroni">